open/close all folders

-- TNA wrestler Sting based his current look on The Crow.
-He's a bit more tan and toned than most, though, which means the white facepaint and black clothing make him look more like the world's most Badass mime than Cesare.
+- Legendary wrestler Sting based his current look on The Crow.
+He's a bit more tan and toned than most, though, which means the white facepaint and black clothing make him look more like the world's most badass mime than Cesare.

 - Speaking of which, The Undertaker himself is sometimes an example, especially in his early days.
 The effect is somewhat different when the Cesare is nearly 7 feet tall.

 - Tatanka very briefly donned whiteface and black lipstick and eyeshadow late in 2006 after he suffered an emotional meltdown after losing too many matches and announced that his degradation had awakened a "vengeful spirit" that would avenge the Native American people.